Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 I> Open source model examples: Open Hardware (Arduino or RepRap), Open Content (Creative Commons license), Open Knowledge (WikiPedia or Project Gutenberg), Open Data (OpenStreetMaps), Open Access (Open Document File formats)

-We need to exclude the biggest metropolitan legend about this topic: open source doesn't mean that is free of charge.
-This point for newcomers is very difficult to understand and if you have troubles, well check it out reading the rest of this chapter.
+We need to exclude the biggest metropolitan legend about this topic: open source doesn't mean that it is free of charge.
+This point is very difficult to understand for newcomers and if you have troubles, well check it out reading the rest of this chapter.

 ## Do ut des